VigRX Plus Reviews: Does it boost male sexual performance?

 Our Findings

 It’s possible that VigRX Plus may help some men with specific forms of sexual dysfunction, especially those with benign prostatic hyperplasia or other prostate issues that contribute to their problems in the bedroom.
 Unlike many rivals, VigRX put its formula to the test in a clinical study, which is impressive but not without caveats.
 For one thing, that study used a higher dose of the VigRX formula than what’s recommended to consumers.
-And compared to outside research, too many of its ingredients appear in significantly suboptimal doses for us to conclude it will be effective for most men.
+And, compared to outside research, several of its ingredients appear in suboptimal doses, though their combined effect may be worth considering.
 Visit our guide to male enhancement pills to learn about options we’d sooner recommend.

 Pros